 Step 3: Convert

-Once you apply the settings, right-click the file you wish to convert and click Create MP3 Version. iTunes will create and automatically place an MP3 version of the song directly beneath it.
+Once you apply the Import settings, select the file you wish to convert in your music library, then click on the File menus, then Convert, and then Create MP3 Version. iTunes will create and automatically place an MP3 version of the song directly beneath it.

 Converting your M4a files to MP3 using Cloud Convert (Web-based)

-Cloud Convert, Zamzar, and Online Convert are three websites that allow you to convert files for free without having to install any software.
-You simply upload the files you wish to convert, which the site then converts you.
-Then, you download the newly-converted files – no toolbars or add-ons required.
+Cloud Convert, Zamzar, and Online Convert are three web sites that allow you to convert files for free without having to install any software.
+You simply upload the files you wish to convert, and then the site then converts them for you.
+You can then download the newly-converted files — no toolbars or add-ons required.

 We’re going to demonstrate how to use Cloud Convert.
-The minimalist site allows users to convert files of all types, from audio files and videos, to Word documents, and more.
+This minimalist site allows users to convert files of all types, from audio files and videos to Word documents, and more.

 Step 1: Select your M4a file

-Head to the main Cloud Convert homepage, click the grey Select Files button on the left-hand side, and select the desired M4A file you wish to convert.
-Alternatively, click and drag the file you wish to convert from its save location into the site’s conversion window.
+Head to the main Cloud Convert homepage, click the gray Select Files button, and then select the desired M4A file you wish to convert.
+Alternatively, click and drag the file you wish to convert from its saved location into the site’s conversion window.
+Clicking the Select Files button directly will open up a File Explorer view of your system, from which you can select your file.
+If you click the down button, then you can select from a number of other sources such as DropBox, Google Drive, OneDrive, Box, and a URL.

 Step 2: Customize your output settings

-Scroll through and select the mp3 option from the list of audio formats.
-Unless specified, Cloud Convert will automatically convert your file into an MP3 at a bit rate of 250kbps.
-However, much like iTunes, you can click the wrench icon beneath the drop-down menu to adjust the file’s output settings.
-From there, you can change the number of active channels, the sampling frequency, and more.
-Once your satisfied with your settings, click the blue Okay button in the bottom-right corner.
+Once you’ve selected your file, you’ll be presented with the conversion options screen.
+Click on the file format arrow, and select the mp3 option from the list of audio formats.
+Unless specified, Cloud Convert will automatically convert your file into an MP3 at a variable bit rate of between 220 kbps and 250kbps.
+Much like iTunes, you can click the wrench icon next to the drop-down menu to adjust the file’s output settings.
+From there, you can change the number of audio channels, the sampling frequency, and more.
+Once you’re satisfied with your settings, click the blue Okay button in the bottom-right corner.

 Step 3: Convert

 Click the red Start Conversion button on the right-hand side.
-When the conversion process finishes —which should take roughly 10 seconds with most files — click the green Download button, and select a save location.
+When the conversion process finishes, which should take about 10 seconds with most files, your file will be available for download.